DenKim94/PRJ_ECA/README.md

 # PRJ_ECA
-Tool to calculate costs of used energy by tracked data.
+Python-Tool to calculate costs of used energy by tracked data.